BentWorks/chinese-reading-companion/README.md

-# Chinese Reading Companion
+# Reading Companion

-**A browser extension and web app that helps Chinese learners find the perfect articles and read with confidence.**
+**A browser extension and web app that helps language learners find the perfect articles and read with confidence.**

+**Currently supporting**: Chinese (Simplified & Traditional) **Coming soon**: Japanese, Korean, Spanish, and more!

 ---